Andy4495/MspTandV/README.md

 In general, the library makes use of the following key formulas.
-The actual implementation is modified to scale some of the parameters to ensure that integer-only operations are needed.
+The actual implementation is modified to scale some of the parameters to ensure that the calculations are performed using integer math.

 #### Temperature: ####